AMRC-FactoryPlus/amrc-connectivity-stack/README.md

 If bad data is received via Sparkplug it will be recorded and returned.
 In particular, if two devices publish on the same Sparkplug address at the same time the data returned from the directory will be very confusing.

 ### Authentication & Authorisation
-The API requires HTTP Basic authentication on every request.
-(This means external access MUST be over HTTPS).
-The credentials required are the client's MQTT server credentials; currently they are checked rather crudely by attempting to connect to the MQTT broker using the supplied credentials (this happens for every request, which is not ideal).

 There are no ACLs currently.
 Any authenticated client has access to all data.
 This is subject to further specification.